sourcelocation/Picasso-v3/README.md

 # OpenPicasso

-Following sourcelocation's departure from the iOS scene, we have decided to open source Picasso to allow the community to continue to use and develop it.
+We have decided to open source Picasso to allow the community to continue to use and develop it.
 OpenPicasso is based on the last commit from the main closed-source repository, with all DRM stripped out.
 You can build a release version with `ipabuild.sh` and a debug version with `ipabuild_debug.sh`.
 Make sure to clone [PrivateKits](https://github.com/NSAntoine/PrivateKits) in the same folder the OpenPicasso source is in.

 So long, and thanks for all the fish.